 And for many years that system worked.
 Until it didn’t.
 Well, until I did an experiment.

-As I was creating the Healthy Eating Made Easy course, I decided to get all mathematical.
+I decided to get all mathematical.
 One weekend, my girls and I traveled to four different nation-wide grocery stores and wrote down the prices on 12 different healthy food items that we normally buy.
 Then we came home and did the math.

 I was shocked and amazed at how the numbers crunched.
 My favorite store came in dead last, while two stores that take a bit of work to shop at were clearly the winners.
 I had no idea because I’d not made it a practice to track the unit costs.